justinblaber/disparity/README.md

         buf_path[i] = argmin_int(arr_loss[i, :])
 ```

-`rect_match_arr` will compute a disparity map.
+`rect_match_arr_min_path` will compute a disparity map.
 It takes an input `min_path` function which, when given a loss buffer, will compute the best path across it; this will make more sense when we use dynamic programming. `arr_disp_init` is an initial guess for the disparity map; this will make more sense when we do the image pyramids.

 Note that this seems to be the level where multi-threading makes sense; it's not too fine grained where overhead will slow things down and it's not too grainular such that a single thread can cause a long delay.